vincecampanale/blog/_posts/2017-10-22-elm-anagram.markdown

 How did I not see it in the first place?
 Me-oh-my, this can be done much more cleanly-er.

-Instead changing the original word to make the check easy for the list, why don't we change all the words in the list to make the check easy for the word?!
+Instead of changing the original word to make the check easy for the list, why don't we change all the words in the list to make the check easy for the word?!

-How can we check that two words are the same, just mixed up?
-By sorting them both and then comparing!
+How can we check that two words are the same, just with the letters all jumbled up?
+By sorting them and comparing their sorted forms!

 First, we need a sort function that will work for strings:
 ```
 sortStr = String.toList >> List.sort >> String.fromList
 ```

 The `>>` was new for me -- it lets you compose functions together to make bigger, badder functions.
 It's similar to the pipe (`|>`) operator, except you aren't passing in any arguments, you're just mashing the functions together in anticipation of a higher purpose.

 Now we need to put our `sortStr` function to use in a function that will take two words and see if they are anagrams!